FrancescoPalumbo/BookShare/README.md

 # BookShare
 BookShare was born in order to fill some gaps in the world of research and sharing of books of various kinds.It is created for:
- - Searching your books:stay up to date on the latest releases of new books.
+ - Searching your books: stay up to date on the latest releases of new books.
 Search and save everything you're interested in;
- - Sharing your searches:share, with your friends, your research in order to receive advice on the desired product.
+ - Sharing your searches: share, with your friends, your research in order to receive advice on the desired product.

 Project presentation of BookShare:
 # Installation